MikeSpreitzer/k8api-scaletest/README.md

 there is a YAML file that describes a Kubernetes ReplicaSet that runs the image that I built (you may want to edit it to run the image that you build).
-You will also need to `kubectl create namespace scaletest` before creating the ReplicaSet.
+You will also need to `kubectl create namespace scaletest` and `kubectl create -f authz.yaml` before creating the ReplicaSet.

 ### The Vendor Gotcha